 After you have your list ready to go, it’s time to prioritize your tasks.
 I suggest putting the most important task first.
 Prioritizing the list in order of importance is crucial.
 Why?
 Because it’s best to accomplish the most important tasks before less important tasks.

-Step 3: Map it Out
+Step 3: Schedule

 Here is a sample daily schedule to give you an idea: